ramonjaspers/reactTestAddressBook/README.md

 > If any questions might arise about the assignment please contact rjaspers@fmgroup.fm

 ### Author
-Created and designed by Levi Zimmerman from Triple.
+Created and designed by Levi Zimmerman from Triple

 Edited by Ramon Jaspers for FM Group